Pot Bowling Tournament Rules

 13.2.
-What about ties – We simply add the BPA’s to the number of teams that score the same and divide that total by the number of teams.
+What about ties – We have never had a tie in the thousands of simulations we have run so far.
+If this should occure, We simply add the BPA’s to the number of teams that score the same and divide that total by the number of teams.
 Let’s say there were 2 teams that scored highest in the previous example.
 We add the prize BPA’s 10 plus 9.
 19 divided by 2 is 9.5.
 Each team would get 9.5 times the BPA – $1727.29.
 Say the 2nd highest score is shared by three teams so they get 8 plus 7 plus 6 which equals 21.
 21 divided by 3 = 7.
 7 times the BPA of $181.82 equals $1272.74.
 Lets say third highest score is posted by only one team so they get 5 times BPU $909.10.
 Lets say the last 4 teams had the same score so they share the remaining pot divided by 4 equals $454.55.

 13.3.
 All teams share their winnings equally among the team members.
 In the first example $1818.20 would be divided by 4 so that each team member received $454.55.

 14.1.
 You will be sent your winnings via Electronic means.
 For those winning over $600, we will confirm your score with your league secratary.
 This allows us to verify scores which may be bogus.

 14.2.1.
 Only one winning score.
 All teams that roll the highest score split the pot equally.
 If only one team rolls the top score they win it all.

 14.3.1.
 The number of places is determined by the total number of teams divided by the Category ratio.
 An example:

 If we have 2520 teams and the Category is 1 team winner for every 40 teams, then 63 teams are in the money (2520 divided by 40).

 14.4.
 Ties: The numbers of teams posting the same score share the purse for those places equal to the number of teams tied.
 An example: